sahdoio/nextgen-php-logger/README.md

 # PHP Logger Project

 This project is a PHP-based logging tool designed to simplify logging in PHP applications.
-It uses PUT for HTTP logging and Pest for testing.

 ## Exercise
 Create a set of classes for logging to files, following the usage below: